Gravitational waves from the early universe: Probing cosmology and BSM physics with the SGWB

 Fig.~\ref{fig:cosmicstringsgw} summarizes a few properties of the GW spectrum from cosmic strings.
 First, the larger $G\mu$, the stronger the GW signal $\Omega_{\rm GW}$.
 Second, these signals are associated with a largely flat spectrum at high frequencies and with a mild peak at nHz-mHz frequencies.
-The flat spectrum is due to the decaying of strings produced and decaying during radiation domination while the peak corresponds to strings produced during matter domination and decaying in matter domination.
-Third, the larger $G\mu$, the lowest the frequency at which the spectrum peaks.

-Consequently, gravitational wave searches constrain the string tension $G\mu$ and bound the symmetry-breaking scale $v$ through Eq.~\ref{eq:vev}.
-For instance, large symmetry-breaking scales for topologically stable cosmic strings were already excluded by PTAs,

-see a search for four different models of stable cosmic strings with the latest NANOGrav 15-year dataset in \cite{NANOGrav:2023hvm}.
-See also the search with EPTA dataset in \cite{EPTA:2023hof,EPTA:2023xxk}, and a recent search with NANOGrav and EPTA combined data in \cite{Figueroa:2023zhu}.
-The string tension is also probed by the LVK collaboration \cite{LIGOScientific:2021nrg}.
+The flat spectrum is due to the decaying of strings produced and emitted during radiation domination, while the peak corresponds to strings produced either during radiation or matter domination and decaying in matter domination.
+Third, the larger $G\mu$, the lower the frequency at which the spectrum peaks.
+Consequently, GW searches constrain the string tension $G\mu$ and bound the symmetry-breaking scale $v$ through Eq.~\ref{eq:vev}.
+For instance, large symmetry-breaking scales for topologically stable cosmic strings were already excluded by PTAs, which excludes the originally GUT-scale motivated strings produced at $\nu\sim10^{16}\,$ GeV, with string tension in the range $G\mu \sim 10^{-8\cdots-6}$.\footnote{If one tries to work with GUTs whose SSB scales are lower than $10^{16}\,$ GeV, one can dangerously run into trouble because of proton decay.
+On the one hand, the gauge couplings tend to unify at the $10^{16}\,$ GeV scale, explaining why this scale is well-motivated and preferred.
+On the other hand, since GUTs can produce topological defects, these well-motivated GUT models can be strongly endangered and even excluded by the GW phenomenology of cosmic strings, at least if their production mechanism is simply the one of a stable cosmic string.} See the search for four different models of stable cosmic strings with the latest NANOGrav 15-year dataset in \cite{NANOGrav:2023hvm}, the search with the latest EPTA dataset in \cite{EuropeanPulsarTimingArray:2023lqe,EPTA:2023xxk}, and a recent search with NANOGrav and EPTA combined data in \cite{Figueroa:2023zhu}.
+The string tension had also been probed before by the LVK collaboration in \cite{LIGOScientific:2021nrg}.